mymir/Arcade/README.md

 # Arcade
-A website where users can play classic 80s and 70s arcade games.
+A simple website where users can play classic 80s and 70s arcade games.